EvaGraceSmith/Reading-Notes/201/class-03.md

  (a + c) + b;

 Describe a real world example of when a conditional statement should be used in a JavaScript program.
+A Shopping Cart

 Give an example of when a Loop is useful in JavaScript.
+Adding up a total in a Shopping Cart